Hawkei: Special Operations Vehicle

 Options included full doors, half doors, windscreen and scalable racking system for payload.

+Counter Drone

+Dual cab equipped with either a 30mm M230LF cannon, a 7.62mm M134 minigun or a VAMPIRE rocket launcher.

 Etymology

 The Hawkei is named after Acanthophis hawkei, a species of death adder.
 In turn, the snake is named after former Prime Minister of Australia Bob Hawke.